rodinhart/lisp/readme.md

 ### ISeq

 ISeq is a simple interface providing the first element in the sequence, and the rest.
-If there is no rest, `nil` is returned allowing for `nil` punning.
+Is also includes `isEmpty` to test a sequence.

 To build a sequence `seq` can be used, and this results in a lazy sequence.